rubymonsters/ruby-for-beginners/source/16-exercises/14-mailbox_csv.md

 Let's change this to read our data from an external data source instead.

 One very simple and pretty popular way to store data to files is using the format CSV.
-This stands for "comma separated values" (although, most of the times semicolons are used as a separator), and it is something that spreadsheets can read and export.
+This stands for "comma separated values" (although, often times semicolons are used as a separator instead of commas), and it is something that spreadsheets can read and export.
 Being able to work with CSV can be pretty
 handy: just write a little Ruby script, and filter that data, or work with it otherwise.

+The first line in the code below `require "csv"` makes Ruby's CSV library available to your program so that you can then use the class `CSV`.

 ## Exercise 14.1